PMMWebDevelopment/ReAQ/README.md

 * Installed spinner from <https://projects.lukehaas.me/css-loaders/>

+* Inserted "Pick a city" and "Pick a country" on City and Location Dropdowns as defaults before country is chosen.

 ## To do

 * Outsource the Gauge components so that only certain properties are changed (i.e. for each pollutant type when used in the Infodisplay component)